-Thompson et al. (1993) argued that small firms made donations to have an impact on their immediate neighbourhood or to attain a visibility within the community.
-Large companies, on the other hand, give large amount of donation because large amount create greater impact on positive public image.
-It is observed that a firms exposure is affected by the size of the customer base and geographical dispersion of the firms operations.
-Factors that increase the scrutiny of large firms medium size, on the other hand are likely to be neither particularly close to their community nor particularly visible.
-The increase in the company may be facilitated by growth through re-invest of retain earnings, expansion using issue of securities or through business contribution.
-Despite the physical size of a company, one cannot conclude that a firm is experiencing a sustainable expansion unless its ability to generate revenue increase consistently.
-Hence, the total asset in the annual report was used (Crampton & Pattern, 2008).
+Thompson et-al (1993), argued that small firms donate to have an impact on their immediate neighbourhood or to attain a visibility within the community.
+Large companies, on the other hand, may give more because large size create increase need for a positive public image.
+It observe that a firms exposure is affected by the size of the customer base and geographical dispersion of the firms operations, factors that increase the scrutiny of large firms medium size, on the other hand are likely to be neither particularly close to their community nor particularly visible.
+The increase in the company may be facilitated by growth through reinvest of retain earnings, expansion using issue of securities or through business contribution.
+However, no matter the physical size of a company, one may not conclude that a firm is experiencing a sustainable expansion, unless its ability to generate revenue is consistently of the increase.
+Hence, the decision to use a total asset in the annual report (Crampton & Pattern, 2008).